rwblokzijl/stablecoin-survey/paper.md

 lang: en
 babel-lang: english
 abstract: |

-  Stablecoins are hot in the crypto space.
-With the 5th largest cryptocurrency and stablecoin Tether, now the subject of a trillion dollar lawsuit, many look to other stablecoins as a safe store of value.
-The techniques used by these coins vary massively.
-This survey discusses techniques used by the largest and most promising stablecoins to hold a stable value.
+    Stablecoins are a hot topic in the crypto space.
+With the original cryptocurrencies like Bitcoin and Ethereum garnering a lot of interest because of their volatile natures and consequently exiting investment opportunities, other cryptocurrencies fill the opposite niche in the market.

+    Today many stablecoins are exploring the techical and financial opportunities of providing a currency that maintains its value over time independent of the movements in the crypto space.

+    With the 3th largest cryptocurrency and stablecoin Tether breaking a market cap of 63 Billion Dollars lawsuit, it is becoming clear thatstablecoins are a real contender in the race for the future of money.

+    Systems like MakerDAO are combining financial derivatives with smart contracts to create a completely distributed and open market that dynamically stabilises a token.

+    Other initiatives like Facebooks Diem (previously Libra), are presenting themselves as the next world currency providing a stable store of value and medium of exchange to the world, all the while being controlled by a handfull of multinational companies.

+    It is clear that not all stablecoins are created equal, the techniques used and their implications on security, privacy and control, vary massively.
+In this paper we survey the techniques used by the largest and most prominent stablecoins and organise them into a taxonomy based on their features and implications.

 ---